 If your application is shortlisted, we will invite you to an interview, which will be conducted online.
 Interviews will involve a presentation, for which we will ask you to prepare in advance; a written task; and a conversation with a panel of interviewers.
 If necessary we may ask you to attend a second interview, which will also be conducted online.

 We are happy to reimburse shortlisted candidates for childcare costs and/or lost wages incurred as a result of attending interviews with us.

 If you would like advice on how to write your application, please refer to our application writing guidance.

 We also have a member of the team on hand to talk to any candidates who would like further advice on whether or how to apply.
 This team-member won’t be involved in the recruitment process and any chats will be kept completely confidential.
 If you think this could be helpful for you please email email@example.com

-We are aiming to have online interviews with shortlisted candidates in the week beginning 18th January (not 11th January as previously stated) .
+We are now aiming to have online interviews with shortlisted candidates in the week beginning 18th January (not 11th January as previously stated) .

 Our recruitment principles

 Medact aims to be an inclusive and supportive employer, and we recognise that recruitment processes don’t work for everyone.
 We acknowledge that people from certain backgrounds are under-represented in the NGO sector, and we’re committed to doing what we can to correct this.
 We are particularly keen to receive applications from people of colour; people with disabilities; people who identify as being LGTBQIA; people who have a mental health condition; and people who identify as working class or have a working class background.
 If you have any questions or uncertainties about this position, and whether you are right for it, please do get in touch.